+For the 2023-2024 fiscal year, fundraising and membership decreased as a result of a decrease in noncapital expenses and salary costs, respectively.
+Programming and production, broadcasting, program information, and management increased as a result of an increase in noncapital expenses.

-For the 2022-2023 fiscal year, broadcasting and fundraising and membership decreased as a result of a decrease in noncapital expenses and salary costs, respectively.
+For the 2022-2023 fiscal year, broadcasting and fundraising and membership decreased as a result of an decrease in noncapital expenses and salary costs, respectively.
 Programming and production increased as a result of an increase in noncapital expenses.
 Program information and management and general remained consistent with small changes.

-For the 2021-2022 fiscal year, broadcasting and management and general increased as a result of an increase in noncapital expenses and indirect costs, respectively.
-Programming and production, Program information, and fundraising and membership development remained consistent with small changes.